First Lunar Bible

 Documenting the Provenance of the First Lunar Bibles

 After their return, each of the Apollo 14 lunar Bibles carried was engraved with an encrypted serial number by Reverend Stout signifying its sequence and placement in the Apollo 14 lunar module or command module.
 The serial numbers were then entered in the Apollo Prayer League First Lunar Bible Registry along with acknowledgments of specific individuals and organizations that had inspired and supported the Prayer League’s effort to land a Bible on the moon.
 Several were cut up into tiny 50-page segments for distribution to Apollo Prayer League members and dignitaries.
 One of the lunar-landed Bibles was later presented to astronaut Ed White’s widow by Reverend Stout.
+According to 2009 recorded interviews and signed affidavits by Reverend Stout, no Bibles were released without a five-digit serial number.
+Microfilm Bibles reportedly from the Apollo Prayer League collection that do not bear five-digit serial numbers and are not authentic lunar Bibles.

 Lesser Known Items of Interest